davesnx/styled-ppx/README.md

 };
 ```

-This is how you write components in OCaml
+This is how you write components in OCaml with this ppx:
 ```ocaml
 module Component = [%styled ("display: flex")]